ArjayS/vue_fullStack_ecommerce/README.md

 @1:48:30, Defining the first endpoint for getting all the products

 @1:49:25, Defining the second endpoint for getting all the products by a specific user in there cart

+@1:51:00, Defining the third endpoint for getting a single specific products